 SFTP is a secure version of FTP often used for server-client file transfer.
-Traditionally, SFTP/FTP is hosted and used within an organisations structure – whether this be a physical server or in their private cloud.
+Traditionally, SFTP/FTP is hosted and used within an organization’s structure – whether this is a physical server or in their private cloud.
 SFTP runs over an SSH tunnel to offer security through encryption and integrity.
-SFTP is found on most Linux and Unix files by default, however Windows does not come with a native client.
+SFTP is found on most Linux and Unix files by default, however, Windows does not come with a native client.

 Couchdrop brings SFTP into the modern era and allows you to use SFTP directly with the likes of Dropbox, Box, Amazon S3, GoogleDrive, Backblaze B2, and other integrations.